Navxihziq/social-force-sim/README.md

 <img src="./assets/demo.gif" alt="simulation demo">

-This is an [extremely] simple yet interesting implementation of the original social force model proposed by Helbing and Molnar in 1995.
+This is an [extremely] simple yet interesting implementation of the original social force model proposed by Helbing and Molnar in 1998.

+The project is live at: [https://social-force-sim.onrender.com/](https://social-force-sim.onrender.com/).
+The server is hosted on a free tier Render instance, so you should expect to experience some (or dramatic) lag.

 After setting parameters and clicking "Start", the simulation begins.
 The obstacles' sizes/locations and agents' initial positions are randomly generated.
-Please note that crash detection between agents and obstacles has not been implemented yet, so you can see some ranbunctious agents are roaming into the obstacles [and each others].
+Please note that crash detection between agents and obstacles has not been implemented yet, so you can see some _ranbunctious_ agents are roaming into the obstacles [and each others].

 The project is built with [FastAPI](https://fastapi.tiangolo.com/) and [React](https://react.dev/) + [Vite](https://vitejs.dev/).